kawanet/cdate/README.md

 - Manipulation: `.add(1, "month").startOf("week").endOf("day")` like `moment` does but immutable
 - Timezone: names like `America/New_York` supported by `Intl.DateTimeFormat` as well as UTC offset like `GMT-05:00`
 - I18N: `.locale("fr").text("%c")` results `dim.
 2 janv.
 2022, 03:04:05` managed by `Intl.DateTimeFormat`
-- Lightweight: 8KB minified and 3KB gzip including time zone supports
+- Small: [8KB minified](https://cdn.jsdelivr.net/npm/cdate/dist/cdate.min.js) and 3KB gzip including time zone supports
 - Fully immutable: no need to take care for the *"dual package hazard"* even for the plugins
 - Pure ESM, CommonJS - Node.js, Browsers, TypeScript